We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

 Some of the principal treatments carried out by Mr Paul Chatrath at Spire include:

-To date, I have undertaken nearly 1,000 rhinoplasty operations, over 1,500 paediatric ENT procedures (including tonsillectomy, adenoidectomy, insertion grommets), over 50 cosmetic ear procedures (such as pinnaplasty) and approximately 250 operations for snoring assessment and treatment, carried out over a 10 year period in both the NHS and private sectors.
+To date, I have undertaken nearly 1,000 rhinoplasty operations, over 1,500 paediatric ENT procedures (including tonsillectomy, adenoidectomy, insertion grommets), over 150 cosmetic ear procedures (including pinnaplasty) and approximately 250 operations for snoring assessment and treatment, carried out over a 10 year period in both the NHS and private sectors.

-I have been Clinical Audit Lead for ENT at Queen’s Hospital.
-I am also Surgical Tutor jointly appointed between Queen’s Hospital and The Royal College of Surgeons of England, subsequently at Charing Cross and St Mary’s Hospitals (Imperial Healthcare NHS Trust).
+I have previously been Clinical Audit Lead for ENT at Queen’s Hospital, and Surgical Tutor jointly appointed between Queen’s Hospital and The Royal College of Surgeons of England, subsequently at Charing Cross and St Mary’s Hospitals (Imperial Healthcare NHS Trust).

 MA (Cantab) / University of Cambridge / 1992

 Fellowship of The Royal College of Surgeons of England